omeryilldirim/Weather-App/README.md

 # Weather-App

 ## Description
-Project aims to display current weather data of searched city around the world with fetching Weather Api data.
+The Weather App provides the current weather data of queried location around the world by fetching data from Weather Api.

 ## Project Skeleton